 In 1995, the Australian War Memorial commemorated the 50th anniversary of the disbandment of M Special Unit with a ceremony to dedicate this plaque.

-Now both at the age of 93, Beryl and I have been living quietly in a retirement village for the last 17 years, except when we are cruising on holidays.
-We have taken 37 voyages to various parts of the world so far and have another one booked to celebrate our 66th wedding anniversary.
+Now at the respective ages of 95 and 96, Beryl and I have enjoyed 68 years happily married and watching our family prosper.
+We have now been living quietly in a retirement village for the last 19 years, except when we are cruising on holidays.
+We have taken 39 voyages to various parts of the world so far and are planning another!

 It was during these cruises that, in the late 1990s, I finally found time to resume my childhood hobby of painting.
 Several of these paintings are reproduced on this page.